dipdup-io/dipdup/advanced/feature-flags.md

 When this flag is not set, DipDup enters sync state twice: before and after establishing a realtime connection.
 Let's consider two different scenarios:

-1. Indexing 10 contracts with 10k+ operations each.
+1. Indexing ten contracts with 10k+ operations each.
 Initial indexing could take several hours.
-No need to accumulate fresh operations since resync time after establishing realtime connection depends on contracts number, thus will take negligible time.
+There is no need to accumulate incoming operations since resync time after establishing a realtime connection depends on contracts number, thus taking a negligible amount of time.

-2. Indexing 10k+ contracts with 10 operations each.
+2. Indexing 10k+ contracts with ten operations each.
 Both initial sync and resync will take a while.
 But the number of operations received during this time won't affect RAM consumption much.

 ## Merge subscriptions